ArturGoldman/ASR-HW/README.md

 By default configs assume, that training and testing is run on DataSphere with bucket bucket-hse-rw with LibriSpeech data.
 If directory is different, "data_dir" should be changed in configs

 ## Results
+Details of training can be seen here: https://wandb.ai/artgoldman/asr_project

 Managed to achieve following metric values on test-clean by training QuartzNet5x5 on train-clean-100, using Adam.

 - WER (Argmax): 0.7479754829078634